Fence Installer Hill Country Village

 Putting up 300 feet of fence can cost quite a bit depending on design, materials, and site conditions.

-On average, the range is usually $4,500–$15,000.
-The most affordable option is generally wood, at $15–$30 per installed foot.
+On average, expect to pay between $4,500 and $15,000.
+Wood is often the cheapest, usually $15–$30 per linear foot with installation.
 Vinyl usually runs $25–$40 per foot, while composite or wrought iron can exceed $50 per foot.

 Labor is a significant factor, and tasks like grading, clearing trees, or building custom gates raise costs.
 Other add ons—like decorative tops, double gates, or staining—will also increase the price.